 It’s too bad, because I like Vista (it’s visually gorgeous, with a number of useful improvements).
 But for now, the benefits of upgrading simply aren’t worth the costs to me.

 Chasing tornados and video-blogging about it

 Most of what I’ve been doing has nothing to do with Windows.
 For example, this spring I went on a tornado chase in the American heartland and got within about 1,000 feet (300 meters) of a major tornado outside Quinter, Kansas.
 I posted some videos of our storm chase on Google Video.
 It’s in segments: parts One, Two, Three, and Four.

 There’s more information and links to a ton of still photos (including a real-life encounter with the tank-like Tornado Intercept Vehicle, or TIV, that you may have seen on the Discovery Channel) on a small blog I’ve started.

-After 30+ years in tech writing, I’ve also been using the blog to experiment with other forms of writing including science essays, humor pieces, and more: all with an eye toward finding what I’ll do next, now that I’m not under the gun of the constant deadlines of newsletter publishing.
+After 30+ years in tech writing, I’ve also been using the blog to experiment with other forms of writing including science write my essays, humor pieces, and more: all with an eye toward finding what I’ll do next, now that I’m not under the gun of the constant deadlines of newsletter publishing.
 It’s been fun to try new things.